Colorectal Tumors in Adolescents and Young Adults

 FAP has classic and attenuated forms.
 In classic FAP, hundreds to thousands of adenomatous polyps tend to concentrate in the distal colon and rectum.
 Attenuated FAP is characterized by fewer (10-100) polyps, which tend to be located in the proximal large intestine.
 Age of onset is later than that of classic FAP, with malignant transformation also occurring 10 to 20 years later.

-Cancer occurs only rarely in patients with FAP who are younger than 20 years; however, these cases are usually associated with a severe polyposis phenotype.
+Cancer occurs only rarely before age 20 years in individuals with FAP; however, these cases are usually associated with a severe polyposis phenotype.

 Extracolonic manifestations of FAP include congenital hypertrophy of the retinal pigmented epithelium; gastric and duodenal polyps; desmoid tumors and skin lesions, including fibromas, lipomas, and sebaceous cysts; dental anomalies; and osteomas of the jaw and skull.
 [45]